nasa/fprime/docs/Design/state-machines.md

 ### 4.1.
 The State Machine Base Class

-Each state machine definition _M_ in the FPP model becomes a C++ base class _M_ `StateMachineBase`.
+Each state machine definition _D_ in the FPP model becomes a C++ base class _M_ `StateMachineBase`, where _M_ is the unqualified name of the definition.
-This class is enclosed in the namespaces, if any, corresponding to the modules that enclose the definition in FPP.
+This class is enclosed in the namespaces, if any, given by the qualified name of _D_.
-For example, a state machine whose qualified name is `A.B.M` in FPP becomes a class `A::B::MStateMachineBase` in C++.
+For example, a state machine definition whose qualified name is `A.B.M` in FPP becomes a class `A::B::MStateMachineBase` in C++.
 The base class provides a partial implementation which is completed when the state machine is instantiated.